Device-independent verification of Einstein-Podolsky-Rosen steering: Acknowledgments

-\paragraph{Acknowledgments-} We acknowledge the constructive comments and discussions from Prof. Valerio Scarani, Dr. Michael J. W. Hall, Dr. Yunguang Han, and Dr. Yukun Wang.
-We acknowledge the support from the National Natural Science Foundation for the Youth of China (Grant No. 11804410, 11704371), China Postdoctoral Science Foundation (Grant No. 2017M612074), the National Key Research and Development Program of China (No. 2017YFA0304100, No. 2016YFA0301300 and No. 2016YFA0301700), NSFC (Nos.
-11774335, 11734015, 11504253, 11874345, 11821404, 11574291, 11774334), the Key Research Program of Frontier Sciences, CAS (No. QYZDY-SSWSLH003), Science Foundation of the CAS (ZDRWXH-2019-1), the Fundamental Research Funds for the Central Universities, and Anhui Initiative in Quantum Information Technologies (Nos.
-AHY020100, AHY060300); X. Li and Q. Wen are supported by NSFC (Grant Nos.
-61672110, 61671082, 61976024, 61972048) and the Fundamental Research Funds for the Central Universities (Grant No.2019XD-A01); H. Ku and S. Chen are supported by the Ministry of Science and Technology, Taiwan (Grants No. MOST 108-2811-M-006-515, MOST 108-2811-M-006-536).
+We acknowledge V. Scarani, M. J. W. Hall, Y. Han, and Y. Wang for constructive comments.
+This work was supported by the National Natural Science Foundation for the Youth of China (No.11704371), China Postdoctoral Science Foundation (No. 2017M612074, BH2030000088), the National Key Research and Development Program of China (No. 2017YFA0304100, 2016YFA0301300, 2016YFA0301700), NSFC (No. 11774335, 11734015, 11504253, 11874345, 11821404, 11774334, 12134014), the Key Research Program of Frontier Sciences, CAS (No. QYZDY-SSWSLH003), Science Foundation of the CAS (ZDRWXH-2019-1), the Fundamental Research Funds for the Central Universities, USTC Tang Scholarship, and Anhui Initiative in Quantum Information Technologies (No. AHY020100, AHY060300, 2008085J02); \xinhui{Y. Zhao is supported by the Major Key Project of PCL.} X. Li and Q. Wen are supported by NSFC (No. 61672110, 61671082, 61976024, 61972048) and the Fundamental Research Funds for the Central Universities (No. 2019XD-A01); \xinhui{S. L. Chen and H. Y. Ku are supported by National Science and Technology Council, Taiwan (Grants Nos.
+MOST 111-2917-I-564-005 and 111-2112-M-005-007-MY4).}